-It turns out that in fifteen countries in our data set, the LP was introduced along with competition law or merger law reforms.
-These reforms are inconsequential for our analysis if they also destabilize collusive agreements, because we use the introduction of an LP only as a negative shock to collusive agreements.
+It turns out that in fifteen countries in our data set, the LP was introduced along with competition law or merger law reforms.47 These reforms are inconsequential for our analysis if they also destabilize collusive agreements, because we use the introduction of an LP only as a negative shock to collusive agreements.
 One might be still concerned however that some of these reforms may have affected the incentives of firms to engage in MS acquisitions for reasons that are unrelated to collusion.
 To address this concern, we will now control for various antitrust reforms, using four different country-specific dummies which we construct with data from Borell, Jimenez, and Garcia (2013) and Lel and Miller (2015).

-In Column (1) of Table A6 below we include in the estimation three dummies.
-The first two are "First Competition Law," which takes the value 1 for all years in which a country had a competition law in place and 0 beforehand, and "Competition law reform 1," which takes the value 1 for all years after a country had reformed its competition law and 0 for all years prior to the reform.
+In Column (1) of Table A6 reported in the Appendix we include in the estimation three dummies.
+The first two are "First Competition Law," which takes the value 1 for all years in which a country had a competition law in place and 0 beforehand,48 and "Competition law reform 1," which takes the value 1 for all years after a country had reformed its competition law and 0 for all years prior to the reform.
 Four countries in our data set - Estonia, Lithuania, Netherlands, and Slovenia - had two competition law reforms during our sample period.
-The third dummy "Competition law reform 2," takes the value 1 in these countries for years after the second reform and 0 for years preceding the second reform.
-In Column (2), we include in the estimation a dummy "Merger law reform," which takes the value 1 for all years after a country had reformed its merger law and 0 for all years prior to the reform.
-In Column (3) we include in the estimation all four
+The third dummy "Competition law reform 2," takes the value 1 in these countries for years after the second reform and 0 for years preceding the second reform.49 In Column (2), we include in the estimation a dummy "Merger law reform," which takes the value 1 for all years after a

-&lt;sup>46Specifically, Austria, Brazil, Bulgaria, China, Czech Repulic, Finland, France, Iceland, Japan, Mexico, Luxembourg, Poland, Slovak Republic, and South Korea revised their competiton laws in the same year the LP was introduced, while Switzerland revised its merger law in the same year the LP was introduced.
+47Specifically, Austria, Brazil, Bulgaria, China, Czech Repulic, Finland, France, Iceland, Japan, Mexico, Luxembourg, Poland, Slovak Republic, and South Korea revised their competiton laws in the same year the LP was introduced, while Switzerland revised its merger law in the same year the LP was introduced.
 See Borell, Jimenez, and Garcia (2013) and Lel and Miller (2015).

-&lt;sup>47Before a competition law is enacted, competition policy is typically scattered in several different laws.
+48Before a competition law is enacted, competition policy is typically scattered in several different laws.
 See Medalla (2017) for a discussion about Philippenes which passed a competition law only in 2015.

-&lt;sup>48We do not have information on competition law reforms for eight countries in our data - Cyprus, Ecuador, Ireland, Latvia, Nigeria, Pakistan, Oman, Vietnam - and hence we drop them from the analysis.
+49We do not have information on competition law reforms for eight countries in our data - Cyprus, Ecuador, Ireland, Latvia, Nigeria, Pakistan, Oman, Vietnam - and hence we drop them from the analysis.
 Of the 55 countries for which we have information, 36 had a reform before the LP was introduced, 15 had a reform at the same year that the LP was introduced, 7 had a reform after the LP was introduced, and 5 countries had a reform of their competition law but did not introduced an LP before 2013, which is the last year in our data.